MrGitharist/SOCIALMEDIA/README.md

+# Before Read The Rest (Written by the admin)

+you should write this command after you installed the files.
+### npm i; npx create-react-app; npm start

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).